 In February 1996, Rhodes Slovakia s.r.o., a subsidiary of Rhodes Mining NL of Perth Australia, undertook a program over 26.3 sq. kilometer Javorie license.
 The currently constituted Podpolom property is within the boundries of the Javorie license, of which Rhodes main focus was the oxide gold mineralization in the Podpolom quarry area.

 Between September 1996 and December 1997 Rhodes drilled 22 holes totalling 1,680 meters.
 Significant oxide gold mineralization was intersected over a strike length og 150 meters at the Podpolom target.
 Only three holes drilled at the Podpolom target failed to return anomalous gold mineralization, and ten holes intersected highly anomalous, near surface gold in core.
 The Gold ranges were 2.64 g/t to 0.59 g/t.

 Over the course of their two years, Rhodes conducted several soil geochemical, stream sediment and rock chip prosecting programs over the 16 individual IP anomalies that were recognized on the Javorie license.
 A total of 6 gold in soil anomalies were identified during this program but most didn’t receive any follow up, as Rhodes discontinued exploration in Slovakia in 1998 due to the global downturn in metal prices.

-At the present time, Dorex Minerals Inc. is focusing on the Carmelita Property in Chile due to it’s favorable geological setting, excellent infrastructure and positive environment for mining companies.
+At the present time, Dorex Minerals Inc. is focusing on the Carmelita Property in Chile due to it’s favorable geological setting, excellent infrastructure and positive environmental consultant for mining companies.